sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/index.md

   ],
   "fields": [
     {
-      /* using `allWithNull` creates a 5-element array with one null element (phone for Badawi).
+      /* using `allWithNull` outputs a 5-element array with one null element (phone for Badawi).
-         Using `all  would create a 4-element array  */ "id": "phone_number",
+         Using `all  would output a 4-element array  */ "id": "phone_number",
       "match": "allWithNull",
       "anchor": {